woycieszko/Open-Transactions/src/othint/README.txt

 ========================================================================
 USING
 ------------------------------------------------------------------------
-run "make run" or execute the binary ./othint
+run "make run" or execute the binary ./othint --complete-shell

 Now you are in interactive shell called newcli (Open Transactions NEW Command-Line Interface)